neishm/fstd2nc/README.md

                         example, to convert only 24-hour forecasts you could use --filter ip2==24
   --exclude NAME,NAME,...
-                        Exclude some axes or derived variables from the output.
+                        Exclude some axes, attributes, or derived variables from the output.
 Note that axes will only be excluded if they have a length of 1.
   --metadata-file METADATA_FILE
                         Use metadata from the specified file.
 You can repeat this option multiple times to build metadata from